lowRISC/lowrisc-site/content/docs/internship-2016/report.md

-Started in early 2015, lowRISC is a not-for-profit organisation working closely with the University of Cambridge and the open-source community. lowRISC is creating a fully open-source, Linux-capable, RISC-V-based System on Chip with the goal of being a low-cost development board - supporting the open-source hardware community.
+Started in early 2015, lowRISC is a not-for-profit organisation working closely with the University of Cambridge and the open-source community. lowRISC is creating a fully open-source, Linux-capable, RISC-V-based System on Chip with the goal of producing a low-cost development board - supporting the open-source hardware community.
 Other goals are to explore and promote novel security features, to make it simple for companies to make derivative designs, and to create a benchmark design to aid academic research.